OWASP/www-project-sbom-forum/index.md

 ![Project Logo](assets/images/forum_logo_sm.png)

-The SBOM Forum identifies and tries to find solutions to problems that are preventing widespread distribution and use of SBOMs by private and public organizations.
+SBOM Forum identifies and tries to find solutions to problems that are preventing widespread distribution and use of SBOMs by private and public organizations.

 ## Weekly Meetings